ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 Dependency manifests
 ~~~~~~~~~~~~~~~~~~~~

 In SUIT, a dependency manifest (one nested within a dependent manifest) is not processed in an isolated manner.
-Instead, all dependency manifests, including those nested at deeper levels, are identified and fetched before any other payload.
-Then the full set of manifests is involved in each of the subsequent command processing stages of the SUIT top-level (root) manifest.
+Instead, all dependency manifests, including those nested at deeper levels, are identified, fetched, and optionally verified before any non-dependency payload.
+This ensures that the full set of manifests is available when processing subsequent command sequences.

-The invocation of commands sequences within dependency manifests is governed by the command sequences within the dependent manifest, rather than by an architecturally defined process within SUIT.
+The top-level manifest command sequences are processed during the applicable SUIT procedures.
+The execution of command sequences within dependency manifests is governed by the command sequences within the dependent manifest, rather than by an architecturally defined process within SUIT.

 In the proposed API, this is transparent to the Update client.
 When processing the root manifest, all of the detached manifest payloads will be requested from the Update client first, and the non-manifest component payloads after that.
 There is no difference in the Update client operation, these are just payloads being transferred to the Update service.